CodepathTeam/AccountabilityBuddy/README.md

  ![865a63a23f176f0cf311b9ee3d366bf6](https://user-images.githubusercontent.com/95549729/163667648-ededb5e1-6341-4d18-b839-9abbf87f88c4.png)

-## Sprint planned for next week (Issues created, assigned for Unit 9 Sprint 3 due 4/23/22)
+## Sprint planned for next week (Issues created, assigned for Unit 9 Sprint 3 due 4/29/22)

-- Update UX interface and standardize style.
+- Video rehearsal for final presentation.
 (Assigned to Maria)
-- Mock Schenarios and test run (assigned to Esse)
+- More user experience Schenarios and test runs (assigned to Esse)
 - Builds for update/ delete / grouping of goals for each user.(Assigned to Yisake)